ethereum/remix-project/docs/tutorial_mist.rst

 Run Mist
 ~~~~~~~~

-If we run Mist without any argument, its internal GEth node will run.
-As we have our onwn we need to specify the ipc path of the node installed above.
+If we run Mist without any argument, its internal Geth node will run.
+As we have our own we need to specify the ipc path of the node installed above.

 ::